WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## we

 Avoid using.
 Focus on the reader or user instead of making WordPress the subject.
+It is acceptable to use *we* if the content has multiple authors describing a collective action.

 **Examples**

 [warning] **Not recommended:** We suggest using a desktop that has a 64-bit operating system. [/warning]
+[warning] **Not recommended:** Let's use a desktop that has a 64-bit operating system. [/warning]
 [tip] **Sometimes okay:** We recommend using a desktop that has a 64-bit operating system. [/tip]
 [tip] **Recommended:** Use a desktop that has a 64-bit operating system. [/tip]